cugos/cugos.github.com/2017-spring-fling/index.md

     speaker: Justin Miller
     description: |
       Justin will share some recent additions to Mapbox's mobile SDKs as well as share some insight into developing mapbox-gl-native in the open.
   -
     type: talk
+    title: A Cartographic Map of Lake Como Cycling Routes Using QGIS
+    speaker: Jill Bodnar
+    description: |
+      What's better than maps, bikes, and Italy?
+Combing all 3 in QGIS!
+The Lombardy region of Lake Como, Italy, has a long history of professional cycling races and is a favored destination for cyclists to train and visit on holiday.
+Over the past two years it has become my home away from home and I found a need for a comprehensive cycling map of the area.
+As a personal project I have been exploring the world of QGIS to create a cartographic map of cycling routes in the area.
+I'll describe the background of the project, the data I've used, and what I've learned about cartography and features in QGIS.
+  -
+    type: talk
     title: "Lunch"